Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           the encoder last stopped.
 The basemediadecodetime in the tdft box SHOULD increase in a continuous manner, but it is permissible to introduce a discontinuity, if necessary.
-          Media processing entities or publishing points can ignore fragments that it has already received and processed, so it is better to error on the side of resending fragments than to introduce discontinuities in the media timeline.
+          Media processing entities can ignore
+          fragments that it has already received and processed, so it is better to error on the side of resending fragments than to introduce discontinuities in the media timeline.